-Former Fed Chairman Paul Volcker Dies at 92
+Former Fed Chairman Paul Volcker Dies At 92

 "I think he's regarded as one of the stellar people of his generation," Meltzer said.

-Volcker left public life for some time to care for his wife of four decades, Barbara Volcker, who suffered from diabetes.
+Volcker left public life for some time to care for his wife of four decades, Barbara Volcker, who had diabetes.
 She died in 1998.
-Twelve years later, at the age of 82, Volcker married his long-time assistant, Anke Dening.
+Twelve years later, at the age of 82, Volcker married his longtime assistant, Anke Dening.

 He is survived by Dening and his children.